 Not until the end of your child's lessons (if you choose to get in the water).
 Lessons are one-on-one and will accommodate your child's experience level and needs each day.

 The initial registration fee for ISR Self-Rescue® lessons is $105.
 Weekly tuition is not included in this cost.
-Pay It Forward scholarships are available to families with financial need.
-Please contact Shanon for more info.
+The cost of weekly tuition is $100-$110 per student.
+Full and partial scholarships are available to families with financial need.
+Please contact Shanon to make payment arrangements.

 This depends on your child's age and physical abilities.
 Younger children will learn to roll back and float until help arrives.
 Older, more physically skilled children, will learn how to swim-float-swim to safety.
 ISR is unlike "traditional" swim lessons in that our focus is your child's ability to save their own life.
 These skills should make for a fairly seamless transition into "traditional" lessons.